Table of Contents

 The specific gravity of cement is calculated using the following formula:

 a.
-The flask must be held at the same constant temperature before each reading is taken so that the accurate result is obtained.
+The flask must be held at the same constant temperature before each reading is taken so that an accurate result is obtained.

 b.
 The duplicate determination of the specific gravity must range within 0.01 g/cc.